morse-simulator/morse/doc/morse/user/user_workflow.rst

 The general steps to follow to do a simulation in MORSE are the following:

 #.
-Write a Python script with the description of the robot and scenario, using the Builder API.
+Write a Python script with the description of the robot and scenario, using the :doc:`Builder API <../dev/builder>`.
 The file must specify:

     - The robots
     - The sensors and actuators